RohitSaha/Spell-Checker/README.md

 # Spell-Checker
-Spell Checker which works on the concept of Minimum Edit Distance (number of insertions, deletions and substitution) to find the best word.
+This Spell Checker works on the concept of Minimum Edit Distance (number of insertions, deletions and substitution) to find the best word.